gajun755/GitForJenkins/README.md

 # GitForJenkins
-git knowledge is very important
+git knowledge is very important for developer